🔬 Lab9: SLAM#

 ls -l

-If you are asked to write the command that makes a file executable only for the file owner, you should be able to answer in your GR. π
+If asked about the command to make a file executable only for the owner, you should know the answer for your GR. 😉

 Complete the